base on A boilerplate for Node.js web applications

 - Verify Email

-- Link multiple OAuth strategies to one account
+- Link multiple OAuth provider accounts to one account

 - Delete Account